Bulkington Lease Extension - Free Consultation

 Top reasons for Bulkington lease extension

-Leasehold properties in Bulkington with in excess of one hundred years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
+Leasehold properties in Bulkington with more than 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
 In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges merit it.

 Lender Requirement